archisvaze/capstone-1-backend/Readme.md

 - 1:00pm - questions order can now be changed
 - 1:30pm - NanoID/RoomID is now a 6 digit number
 - 2:30pm - Final fixes
+- 3:24pm - updated frontend-repo Readme with screenshots and uce cases and added Enpoints.md in backend-repo